 - Assessment and Diagnostic Findings

 Four principal factors are necessary for human growth: food, rest and activity, adequate secretion of hormones, and a satisfactory relationship with a caregiver or nurturing person who provides consistent, loving human contact and stimulation.

-- Infants who fail to gain weight and who shows signs of delayed development are classified as failure-to-thrive infants.
+- Infants who fail to gain weight and who show signs of delayed development are classified as failure-to-thrive infants.

 Failure to thrive can be divided into two classifications:

 - Organic failure to thrive.
 Organic failure to thrive is a result of a disease condition.

 - Non-organic failure to thrive.
 Non-organic failure to thrive has no apparent physical cause.

 Non-organic failure to thrive is often the result of interacting medical, behavioral, developmental, and psychosocial factors.